-The issue, however, is that many large companies develop their own intranets without prioritizing the needs, expectations, and preferences of their employees.
+The issue, however, is that many large organizations develop their own company intranets without prioritizing the needs, expectations, and preferences of their employees.
 As our workforce continues to become younger, even inexperienced employees coming into the organization are tech savvy and well-versed with the nuances of the internet and all social platforms.
 Employees want to be engaged with their colleagues, and the organization as a whole.

 But how do you make this happen?
 What intranet features do you need, to ensure that your organization will adopt the new platform, and most importantly, experience a positive ROI?

 Employers often make the mistake of making the company intranet about their own preferences and use it as a tool to push the company initiatives.
 They fill the platform with corporate information and expect users to know where to look for the particular information they require.
 They use it as a speaking tool, rather than the engagement tool it was meant for.
 They expect employees to use the platform, even though it’s cumbersome and isn’t providing the social engagement opportunities it was meant to.

 If you want your employees to use your new platform, there are certain intranet features you’ll want to include.
 We’ll get to the top 4 in a moment, but here are some other things that you should always factor in.